IN CONVERSATION

 Well, there are three kinds of food economies.
 One is the local ecological economy, like tribal economies or indigenous communities, where food is produced and consumed; these are the most sustainable economies.
 Unfortunately, they have been treated like non-production because you are not producing if you consume what you produce.

 One packet of chips that sells for 20 Indian rupees gives the farmer only .08 Indian paisa—no wonder these companies are growing bigger and bigger.
 If you add these numbers and get vertical integration, the retail giants, like Walmart, are trying desperately to enter the country, pretending to prevent waste.
 Walmart makes it look like India is wasting everything.
 And I always say that in India, nothing gets wasted—you eat it; if it’s not the best quality, it will sell at a somewhat lower price, someone else will eat it, and if you can’t eat it, the cow will eat it, and if the cow does not eat it, it goes into the soil as food for the soil.
-Our calculations are a six percent difference between farm prices and retail prices are now 80 percent difference, and it’s the multinationals collecting that profit.
+Our calculations show a six percent difference between farm prices and retail prices is now an 80 percent difference, and it’s the multinationals collecting that profit.

 We are fighting a new bill called the Biotechnology Regulatory Authority Act of India.
 We have a strong environmental protection act and stringent rules for regulating GMOs [Genetically Modified Organisms].
-The government would like to see their laws destroyed to give Monsanto a free hand—in effect, the corporations have hijacked our governments.
+The government would like to see its laws destroyed to give Monsanto a free hand—in effect, the corporations have hijacked our governments.

 How do multinational companies manipulate the internal functioning of third and developing countries to sabotage local produce and introduce their products?